beyersmann-lab/beyersmannlab/content/publication/taking-the-book-from-the-bookshelf-masked-constituent-priming-effects-from-compound-words-and-nonwords/index.md

 ---
-title: "Taking the book from the bookshelf: Masked constituent priming effects from compound words and nonwords "
+title: "Taking the book from the bookshelf: Masked constituent priming effects from compound words and nonwords"
 subtitle: "*Journal of Cognition*, *1*(1), 1–13. http://doi.org/10.5334/joc.11"
 publication_types:
   - "2"